 Domestic Violence

+A Domestic Violence Restraining Order is used in situations where someone has been a victim of domestic violence, including physical, emotional, or sexual abuse.
 A domestic violence restraining order protects you from a current or former intimate partner or close family member, such as a parent, child, or sibling.
-Such an order might be appropriate in a contested divorce if your spouse is harassing or threatening you.
+Abuse covered by these orders can be emotional, psychological, verbal, or physical abuse, and also includes interference with basic needs such as food, shelter, or healthcare.
+Such an order might be appropriate in a contested divorce if your spouse is harassing or threatening you, and working with an experienced Orange County divorce lawyer can help you integrate these protections into your overall case strategy.
 It can also be implemented as part of your divorce terms.

 Gun Violence